Abdication of Bảo Đại: Background

-While in 1945 Vietnam briefly regained its independence from France as the Bảo Đại Emperor rescinded the Patenôtre Treaty ending the French protectorates over Annam and Tonkin creating the Empire of Vietnam, it had become nothing more than a Japanese puppet state.
-In response to both French and Japanese oppression of the Vietnamese people as well as the Ất Dậu (Wood Cock) famine caused by the war, Hồ Chí Minh's Communist Việt Minh (League for the Independence of Vietnam) launched a general uprising against both French and Japanese colonial rule in Vietnam on 14 August 1945.
+Vietnam briefly regained its independence from France in 1945, when Emperor Bảo Đại rescinded the 1884 Treaty of Huế.
+This (temporarily) ended the French protectorates over Annam and Tonkin and created the Empire of Vietnam, which was a puppet state of the Empire of Japan.
+In response to French and Japanese oppression of the Vietnamese people as well as the Vietnamese famine of 1944–1945, Ho Chi Minh’s communist Viet Minh (League for the Independence of Vietnam) launched a general uprising against both French and Japanese colonial rule in Vietnam on 14 August 1945.